wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

 # Protection from Multi-Attack Perpetrators

 When Wallarm is in [blocking mode](../../admin-en/configure-wallarm-mode.md), it automatically blocks all requests with malicious payloads, letting only legitimate requests through.
-You can configure additional protection for your applications and API by setting the Wallarm reaction in case if number of malicious payloads from the same IP (often referred to as **multi-attack perpetrator**) exceeds specified threshold.
+You can configure additional protection for your applications and API by setting the Wallarm reaction in case if number of different malicious payloads from the same IP (often referred to as **multi-attack perpetrator**) exceeds specified threshold.

 Such perpetrators can be automatically placed into the denylist, which starts blocking **all requests from them**, not spending time on analysis of whether they are malicious or not, just basing of the fact that this source produced a lot of malicious requests in the past.